Urban Renewal in Eugene

 In June 2022, when considering the future of the Downtown Urban Renewal District, City Council gave direction to bring back a list of projects that would guide work in downtown Eugene.
 After four months of active outreach and conversations with residents, businesses, and organizations, city staff compiled a draft list of Downtown Priorities and Projects organized into six categories: Housing, Public Safety, Social Services, Commercial Activity & Development, Public Spaces & Mobility, and Events & Culture.
 The possible projects were pulled from ideas from the community, staff, and existing City policies and plans.

 Staff provided an overview of the draft list of Downtown Priorities and Projects to City Council (as the Urban Renewal Agency Board) at the January 25, 2023 work session.
 At that work session, the Agency Board directed staff to bring back a proposal to amend the Downtown Urban Renewal Plan.
-Staff is currently working on that proposal and expect to bring it to the Agency Board in April 2023.

 2020 Downtown Urban Renewal Plan Amendment